Task-4-2/Open-Licenses-data-code-and-software/resources/Open Licenses for Data, Software and Code/Activities/activity_details.md

 The PI wants your advice on how to share and license the data from the project.

 **Tips consider the following**

-*Funder requirements, Journal requirements, Ethical concerns, Personal data, Contractual obligations, Reduced novelty of findings, Ability to commercialize, Copyright infringement, Dual use, Right to assign a license*
+- Funder requirements
+- Journal requirements
+- Ethical concerns
+- Personal data
+- Contractual obligations
+- Reduced novelty of findings
+- Ability to commercialize
+- Copyright infringement
+- Dual use
+- Right to assign a license

 What would your advice be?